Gurnimit/Kscan/README.md

 ~ Host Resolution: Automatically resolve hostnames to their corresponding IP addresses. <br/>
 ~ User-Friendly Command-Line Interface: Simple and intuitive command-line interface with clap for argument parsing. <br/>
 ~ Comprehensive Results: Detailed output showing port state, service, and version information. <br/>
+# Prerequisites
+Rust and Cargo installed on your system.
 ## Installation

 1. **Clone the Repository:** <br/>